sush-29/smart-wealth-ai/README.md

 This is a smart finance tracking app designed to help users manage their expenses, set monthly budgets, and receive AI-powered alerts and insights.

-> 🎓 *Originally conceptualized and co-developed by Sushmita Raj Banothu as part of a collaborative capstone project.*
+> 🎓 *Originally conceptualized and co-developed by me as part of a collaborative capstone project.*

 ---